Child, Youth, and Family Programs

 Provided by Port Alberni Friendship Centre

-- Early Childhood Development: Outreach Liaison Workers provide support to families and caregivers from pregnancy through the early years.
+Early Childhood Development: Outreach Liaison Workers provide support to families and caregivers from pregnancy through the early years.
 The ECD program was developed to meet the needs for culturally relevant programming specific to Indigenous families and children.
 The Outreach Workers provide support and information to families in their homes, in the community or at the Friendship Center building upon existing parenting skills, reducing isolation and encouraging & assisting families to build a community to support them.
 Nutritional food coupons and vitamins are available for expectant mothers until her infant reaches 6 months of age.
+For more information or referrals, please contact the Family and Health Services Team Leader see below.

 250-723-8281